 Panama City can get quite crazy at times amidst the traffic and the urban jungle.
 However, the beauty of Panama is that you are never far from the jungle or an adventure.
 Just a 28km drive from Panama City is Soberania National Park.
 Inside the park, you will find several trails with one of the most popular being the 14km Plantation Trail.

 READ THE FULL BLOG POST: THE PLANTATION TRAIL IN SOBERANIA NATIONAL PARK

 37. JAGUAR FALLS HIKE IN KALU YALA

 Jaguar Falls is a beautiful waterhole and waterfall at the end of a 5.3km hike through the jungle.
 It’s called Jaguar Falls because it is indeed a site where the Jaguar is present at night.
 It is not known how many but sightings are not uncommon.
 During the day, however, it is safe to visit Jaguar Falls.
 There is a great cliff jump of about 8m or even higher at the falls too!
-This is my favorite hike near Panama City.
+This is one of my favorite hikes in Panama when considering waterfalls.

 READ THE FULL BLOG POST: JAGUAR FALLS HIKE AT KALU YALA

 HAVE YOU CHECKED OUT MY OTHER PANAMA GUIDES